 This buck fillet knife has hardened steel and holds its edge well.
 Highly recommended.
 Pick one up and get started!
 Sharpen as needed, clean and dry your knife before storage and you knife will work and last you a long time.

 These are four good knives to consider.
 We at PFT have used Mister Twister for many years, and attest to its power, comfort and ability to fillet a long time and not get hot.
 Recently we have used the American Angler as well as the Rapala Lithium Fillet Knife.
 The American Angler is really strong and quiet.
 It also is the most comfortable knife we have handled.
-Rapala's new Lithium knife works surprisingly well, does not get hot and the battery lasts through many fish fillets, a whole days worth of walleye from 9 guys for example.
+Rapala's new Lithium knife works surprisingly well, does not get hot and the battery lasts up to 90 minutes of continous filleting. a whole days worth of walleye from 9 guys for example.

 FINALLY, the fillet board system anglers have been looking for is now available.
 This patented fillet board and clamp securely holds slippery fish through the slimy fillet process in perfect fillet position.
 This means TWO WAY Fillet® provides you a safer, more efficient, and faster fillet process.
 Is TWO WAY Fillet® different?
 YES!
 Their clamp holds the head (not the tail) to fillet any species of fish.
 The more you clean the more benefit you will see.
 Using TWO WAY Fillet® is like filleting with a third hand, and we here at PFT wholeheartedly recommend this incredible new product.
 Fillet A Better Way®.
 Available at many Scheels stores, at their on line e-commerce store and on amazon.com. www.filletboard.com